A. Jon Stoessl, M.D., Chair

 Dr. Robert Edwards is the Cahill Professor of Neurology and Physiology at the University of California, San Francisco (UCSF), a Center of Excellence.

-Dr. Robert Edwards is a neuroscientist recognized for his work on the molecular and cellular basis of neurotransmitter release.
+Dr. Robert Edwards is a neuroscientist recognized for his work on the molecular and cellular basis of A chemical messenger that carries impulses from one nerve cell to another.
+Dopamine, acetylcholine and norepinephrine are examples. release.
 He is particularly known for identification of the proteins that transport classical transmitters into neurosecretory vesicles, and for his work on their mechanism, regulation and physiological roles.
 His work now extends to the phenomena of neurotransmitter corelease, dense core vesicle formation, and the function of A protein in the human brain that is associated with the development of Parkinson’s.
 It is the main component of Lewy bodies., a presynaptic protein with a central role in Parkinson’s disease.